Sean Rhyan: College career

 Rhyan was named a starter at offensive tackle for the Bruins going into his freshman season.
 He started all 12 of UCLA's games and was named to the Freshman All-America Team by the Football Writers Association of America and USA Today.

 Rhyan started all seven of the Bruins games in the team's COVID-19-shortened 2020 season.

 Professional career

 Rhyan was selected by the Green Bay Packers in the third round (92nd overall) of the 2022 NFL draft.
 He signed his rookie contract on May 6, 2022.
-He saw his first NFL action on November 6, 2022, playing a single special teams snap in a Week 9 loss to the Detroit Lions.
+Rhyan saw his first NFL action on November 6, playing a single special teams snap in a Week 9 loss to the Detroit Lions.
 On November 25, Rhyan was suspended six games for violating the league's substance abuse policy, effectively ending his season.
 He appeared in 12 games in the 2023 season.
-He started in all 17 games in the 2024 season.
+Rhyan started in all 17 games in the 2024 season.

+On March 11, 2026, Rhyan signed a three-year, $33 million contract extension with the Packers.